ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 * no auto-increment columns may be added
 * added columns must be either nullable or have a default value

-Note: Alter statements are typically used in the context of migration, so it's possible the table that is mentioned is condemned in a future version.
-We still have to run the intervening upgrade steps so basically DDL gets to ignore the current deadness of the table as in context it might be "not dead yet".
-This will be more obvious in the context of the schema maintenance features. (q.v.)
+>NOTE: Alter statements are typically used in the context of migration, so it's
+>possible the table that is mentioned is condemned in a future version.
+We still have to run
+>the intervening upgrade steps so basically DDL gets to ignore the current deadness
+>of the table as in context it might be "not dead yet".
+This will be more obvious
+>in the context of the schema maintenance features. (q.v.)

 #### The `DELETE` Statement
 The delete analyzer sets up a scope for the table being